CtrlK

 Distinctiveness Conflict Risk

-The description is highly specific to Java exception handling best practices, a clear niche that is unlikely to conflict with other skills.
-The combination of Java-specific terminology and exception handling focus makes it distinctly identifiable.
+The description is highly specific to Java exception handling best practices, a clear niche.
+The detailed enumeration of specific techniques (try-with-resources, exception chaining, fail-fast, suppressed exceptions, async/reactive propagation) makes it very unlikely to conflict with other skills, even other Java-related skills.

 3 / 3